cockroachdb/docs/src/current/v23.2/cutover-replication.md

 1. [Initiating the cutover](#step-1-initiating-the-cutover).
 1. [Completing the cutover](#step-2-completing-the-cutover).

-{{site.data.alerts.callout_info}}
+{{site.data.alerts.callout_danger}}
 Initiating a cutover is a manual process that makes the standby cluster ready to accept SQL connections.
-Once the cutover is complete, you will need to ensure that a load balancer {% comment %}or other infra{% endcomment %} redirects application traffic to the standby cluster.
+However, the cutover process does **not** automatically redirect traffic to the standby cluster.
+Once the cutover is complete, you must redirect application traffic to the standby (new) cluster.
+If you do not manually redirect traffic, writes to the primary (original) cluster may be lost.
 {{site.data.alerts.end}}

+After a cutover, you may want to _cut back_ to the original primary cluster.
+That is, set up the original primary cluster to once again accept application traffic.
+This requires you to undertake another a full replication stream in the opposite direction from standby to primary.
+For more detail, refer to [Cut back to the primary cluster](#cut-back-to-the-primary-cluster).

 {% comment %}This page describes how to cut over from the primary to the standby cluster, for information on how replication works, refer to:{% endcomment %}